-More to come about the Hayduke preparations and the journey itself (which starts in about 11 hours).
+More to come about the Hayduke preparations and the journey itself (which starts… oh in about 11 hours).
 But two weeks ago, Gabriel and I were on route home from three weeks traveling around Tanzania.
 (It’s been quite an amazing first month of sabbatical.)

 We primarily went to Tanzania to see Sarah and get to know the place and community she’s called home the last six years.
 But since we were in country, why not take in some of the sights?
 So we did.

-Hopefully the rich thoughts and memories made from time in Tanzania, will not get too buried under the next layers of journey.
+Hopefully the rich thoughts and memories made from time in Tanzania, will not become buried under the next layers of journey.
 I’ll try to keep them distilled even as we embark on our walk around southern Utah.

-Week two was finishing the climb and a reunion with Sarah.
-We kicked off time with Sarah, shopping around Moshi (in awe of her fluent Swahili!).
-Then the fun of a 4-day safari through Tarangire National Park, Ngorongoro Conservation Area, and Serengeti National Park during which time we saw SO.
+Week two was finishing the climb and reunion with Sarah.
+We kicked off time with Gabriel’s sister by shopping around Moshi (in awe of her fluent Swahili!).
+Then enjoyed a 4-day safari through Tarangire National Park, Ngorongoro Conservation Area, and Serengeti National Park during which time we saw SO.
 MANY.
 AMAZING.
 ANIMALS.
 (My favorites were the banded mongoose and the honeybadger.)

 Week three was time to savor life in Musoma on the southeast shore of Lake Victoria.
 We enjoyed life at Sarah’s house.
-Sitting on the porch looking at the lake, meeting her friends and her students-we even got to give them a presentation!, running errands in the village, trying many of Tanzania’s beers (Kilimanjaro is our preferred lager, Castle’s Milk Stout wins out), and watching sunsets over Lake Victoria.
-It is Sarah’s job to set the sun.
+Sitting on the porch looking at the lake, meeting her friends and her students (we even got to give them a presentation about Kilimanjaro and its life zones!), running errands in the village, trying many of Tanzania’s beers (Kilimanjaro is our preferred lager, Castle’s Milk Stout wins out overall), and watching sunsets over Lake Victoria.
+Per a Musoma local, it is Sarah’s job to set the sun.

 Our time with Sarah getting to enjoy the rhythms of daily life, the happenings of her students (friendly watermelons and tortoise races) was deeply satisfying and relaxing.
 And as we were saying good byes to the kind and generous friends we just made, we found it hard to leave Musoma and Tanzania.
 We hope we return.